Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 - Advanced Manipulative Physiotherapy Certificate

-- 15+ Years Experience in joint mobilization
+- 15+ Years Experience in joint mobilisation

-- Specialist Training in spinal manipulation
+- Advanced Training in spinal manipulation

 - Research Involvement in manual therapy effectiveness